What is it?

 The Financial Aid Office will accept complete Financial Aid Packets for the 2017-2018 academic year on November 21, 2016.
 There is no final deadline to submit an application.
 Applications are reviewed on a "first come- first served" basis, until funds are expended.
 Early application is encouraged.

 Do I have to apply each year for grants?

 Students must re-apply each academic year.
 A student is NOT guaranteed to receive need-based aid every year.
-He/she must qualify financially and submit the application early, and meet Satisfactory Academic Progress policies.
+He/she must qualify financially, submit the application early, and meet Satisfactory Academic Progress policies.
 Additional details can be found under the Frequently Asked Questions section.